-Prepare the chocolate coating by mixing the coconut oil, cacao and sweetener in a small bowl.
+To prepare the chocolate - Prepare the chocolate coating by mixing the coconut oil, cacao and sweetener in a small bowl.
 Stir well then set the bowl aside.

 Line a baking sheet or container with parchment paper, set aside.

-To remove the frozen layers from the container, carefully run a knife along the edges.
+To cut the snickers - To remove the frozen layers from the container, carefully run a knife along the edges.
 Try to wiggle and widen the sides of your container to release the block.
 Work patiently.
 You can also try turning the container upside down supporting the contents with your hand as it releases.

 Place the frozen layer on a cutting board, and using a sharp knife cut it into your desired candy bar sizes, 3-5 inches.

-Working one at a time, place a bar into the chocolate mixture.
+To chocolate coat the bars - Working one at a time, place a bar into the chocolate mixture.
 Use a spoon to carefully rotate the bar until it's evenly coated.
 Transfer the chocolate coated bar onto the prepared parchment paper.
 Continue this process until all bars are coated with chocolate.